canvas-medical/documentation/collections/_api/questionnaire.md

             description: The identifier of the Questionnaire
             type: string
           - name: code
+            description: >-
-            description: A code that corresponds to one of its items in the questionnaire
+              A code that corresponds to one of its items in the questionnaire<br><br>
+              A Questionnaire search of the form `/Questionnaire?code=456789` will return Questionnaire resources uploaded to Canvas that have a question with the code **456789**.
+Questions can be reused in multiple questionnaires, but any given question code should only appear once within a particular questionnaire.
             type: string
           - name: name
             description: Computationally friendly name of the questionnaire
             type: string
           - name: questionnaire-code
+            description: >-
-            description: The questionnaire the answers are provided for
+              The questionnaire the answers are provided for<br><br>
+              A Questionnaire search of of the form `/Questionnaire?questionnaire-code=711013002` will return Questionnaire resources uploaded to Canvas that have the code **711013002**.
             type: string
           - name: status
             description: The current status of the questionnaire